This is a very attractive shrubby tree that can look great in the garden.

 Sowing, planting, and Propagation: Can be propagated from hardwood cuttings from the middle of autumn, from semi-ripe cuttings from the late summer until the start of autumn.
 Or graft plants onto a Cornus Florida stock early in the spring or in autumn if you want to try something a little more challenging.
 Can be grown from seed but T-budding usually results in a greater chance of success.
 Seeds should be first rubbed with sandpaper to weaken the shell.
 Next cold stratify them for about three months.
 Sow into pots (keep moist) in a sunny location with filtered light.
 Germination can take up to 18 months.
 Transplant out of pots to the final location well after the last chance of frost in spring.

 Care: Low maintenance plant.
 Light pruning to remove decayed and diseased plant tissues towards the end of winter.

 Best used for: Ornamental.
-Autumn colour, Borders and beds.
+Wildlife and Bird Gardens, Autumn colour, Borders and beds.
 Next to a lawn.
 Wildlife garden: attracts butterflies and birds.